zsociety-io/aleo-standard-programs/arc722/README.md

 ## Enforcing Registry list

-Here are two possible ways of registry program enforcement.
+Since multiple registry, will co-exist, we should decide on how we keep track of registry program list.
+Here are two propositions, but feel free to make any additional suggestions.

 1. Explorers could maintain a list of valid ARC722 implementations.
 2. Wallets could allow to add custom registry programs, similar to how MetaMask allows adding custom token contracts.

-Feel free to make any suggestions.

 NFT collections are then identified by the unique pair: `(registry_program_id, collection_id)`.